pb66/OEM-documentation/Modules/RaspberryPI/Gateway/gateway.md

-## How to setup a raspberry PI based gateway
+## How to setup a raspberry PI based gateway (node interface)

 This guide details how to setup a raspberry pi based gateway that receives data from wireless sensor nodes using the rfm12pi adapter board and then forwards that data on to a remote emoncms server for logging and visualisation.

+**Note:** The particular approach documented here is a restricted mode as it uses the remote server to decode the node data.
+This does not make full use of the raspberry pi and emonhub's capabilities such as forwarding data to multiple services but may be simpler in some circumstances.
+See main menu for all options.

 This guide covers the software that is needed on the raspberrypi SD card to make this work.